nats-io/nats-architecture-and-design/adr/ADR-22.md

 server will send to the requestor a 503 status message right away.

-To improve robustness of producing messages to JetStream, a client can back off for a a bit and then try to send the message again later.
+To improve robustness of producing messages to JetStream, a client can back off for a bit and then try to send the message again later.
 By default, the Go client waits for `250ms` and will retry 2 times sending the message (so that in total it would have attempted to send the message 3 times).